simcesplatform/simcesplatform.github.io/markdown/core_log-api.md

 List of simulation runs with the following information available about every run.

-- SimulationId (string): The id of the simulation.
+- `SimulationId` (string): The id of the simulation.
-- Name (string): A human friendly name for the simulation.
+- `Name` (string): A human friendly name for the simulation.
-- Description (string): A longer description of the simulation run meant for humans.
+- `Description` (string): A longer description of the simulation run meant for humans.
-- StartTime (ISO datetime): The real world start time of the simulation run.
+- `StartTime` (ISO datetime): The real world start time of the simulation run.
-- EndTime (ISO datetime): The real world end time of the simulation run.
+- `EndTime` (ISO datetime): The real world end time of the simulation run.
-- Epochs (integer): Number of epochs in the simulation run.
+- `Epochs` (integer): Number of epochs in the simulation run.
-- Processes (string[]): List of names of processes participating in the simulation run.
+- `Processes` (array of strings): List of names of processes participating in the simulation run.

 ### Example